dividab/eslint-config-divid/README.md

 This package contains rules to enforce the programming style we use at [Divid](https://divid.se/) but should be useful to anyone using typescript and prettier with functional programming style.

+## Features

+Rules are configured for use with:

+- Prettier for code formatting
+- Typescript
+- Functional programing style

 ## Usage

 Install the package and it's peer dependencies: